Hanabi-Live/hanabi-live/docs/VARIANTS.md

 * Fives are "touched" by all rank clues.
 * Players cannot clue rank 5.

+### Prism-Ones

+* Ones are "touched" by all color clues.
+* Players cannot clue rank 1.

 ### Clue Starved

 * Each discard only generates 0.5 clues.
 (The team still starts with 8 clues.)